input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/proposal_comment_form_template.md

 ## Payload

-[JSON Schema][JSON Schema-2020-12] document which defines the valid contents of a proposal document.
+[JSON Schema][JSON Schema-2020-12] document which defines the valid contents and formatting hints for the collection of data for a Proposal Comment Document.

 ## Signers